 Fair use is a doctrine found in US copyright law that recognizes that there are certain uses of copyrighted works that don't require permission from the author or copyright holder.
 Some of the "classic" examples of situations where a use is likely to be fair include criticism, commentary, parody, news reporting, teaching, scholarship, and research.

-Everyone is free to exercise their fair use rights, but in most cases, only a judge can definitively decide if a use is fair or not.
-That means that those who want to exercise their fair use right will need to do so with careful thought and will need to weigh the risks involved in certain uses.
+Everyone is free to exercise their fair use rights, but in some cases, fair use is decided by a judge overseeing a copyright infringement lawsuit.
+While someone might assert that their use of a copyrighted work is fair use, the copyright owner can disagree and assert that it is copyright infringement.
+That means that those who want to exercise their fair use right will need to do so with thought and weigh the risks involved in certain uses.

 Fair use is purposefully vague so that it can remain flexible as technologies and types of uses change over time.
 However, its vagueness can make it more difficult to decide when your use is or isn't fair.
 In order to decide if a use is fair, you have to analyze the particular details of your situation and proposed use.